-National planning policy seeks to contribute to the Government's aim of halting the overall decline in biodiversity by using the planning system as a tool to minimise the impact on, and to secure net gains in biodiversity.
+National planning policy seeks to contribute to the Government's aim of halting the overall decline in biodiversity by using the planning system as a tool to minimise the impact, on and to secure net gains in, biodiversity.

-As part of Stratford-on-Avon District Council's Core Strategy preparations, an "Ecological and Geological Study of Local Service Villages" was undertaken.
+As part of Stratford's Core Strategy preparations, an "Ecological and Geological Study of Local Service Villages" was undertaken.
 In this Wilmcote, has an overall 50 per cent of habitat score for high distinctiveness.
-These include the SSSI Copmill Hill site and the meadows around Mary Arden's Farm museum site, (see SDC study complete list).
+These include the SSSI Copmill Hill site and the Marsh Road and Hardwick Farm Meadows Local Wildlife Sites.
+In addition to these are the meadows around Mary Arden's House museum site.